 TIME CONSTRAINTS AND HUNGER ARE MOST LIKELY TO DETER JUICERS

-With all these incredible health benefits, juicing seems like something of a no-brainer, so why isn’t everyone rushing out to cold-press kale?
+With all these incredible health benefits, juicing, such as a 3 day juice detox, seems like something of a no-brainer, so why isn’t everyone rushing out to cold-press kale?
 Almost half of first-time juicers told us they were most put off by how time consuming the process can seem.
 Specifically, from the hassle of sourcing good quality organic vegetables (25%), to the inconvenience of having to scrub and clean the juicer after use (19%).

 A fifth of those we spoke to also highlighted fears over experiencing hunger throughout the juice cleanse.